VirtualBrainLab/Pinpoint/README.md

 **Spawn IBL probes** - Places two NP1.0 probes in the configuration used by the IBL

-**Probe collisions** - Prevents probe shanks and holders from intersecting when moved
+**Probe collisions** - Warns the user when two probes are colliding on their shank or on their probe holders

 **Set (0,0,0) to Bregma** - On: smpets the 0,0,0 coordinate to Bregma, or to the 0,0,0 CCF coordinate when unchecked (default: on)